-If you make a lot of trades every day, your margin can very quickly run out long before your transactions are settled.
-You would then have to either transfer more money to your brokerage account to replenish your margin, or wait until your payments clear before you can keep trading.
+How can you keep trading when your money is tied up in open investment positions?
+If you make a lot of trades every day, your brokerage account's cash balance can easily run out long before your positions turn a capital gain.
+You then have to either transfer more money to your brokerage account to replenish your cash balance or wait until you close your positions before you can keep trading.

-What is a lombard loan?
+What is a Lombard loan?

-The risks of lombard loans
+The risks of Lombard loans

 In most cases your broker will force you to sell your securities before serious losses are incurred, assuming that securities are liquid enough to sell quickly.
-For this reason, most brokers accept only highly liquid securities as collateral against a lombard loan, and generally require that your positions are well diversified.
-As long as high-liquidity assets are used and you do not use large leverage ratios in trading, potential losses normally will not be devastating.
+For this reason, most brokers accept only highly liquid securities as collateral against a Lombard loan, and generally require that your positions are well diversified.
+As long as high-liquidity assets are used and you do not use high leverage ratios in trading, potential losses normally will not be devastating.

 Lombard loans from Swiss brokers compared

-Most Swiss banks which offer brokerage services also provide lombard loans.
+Most Swiss banks which offer brokerage services also provide Lombard loans.
 However, not all online brokers provide this service and interest rates vary between those that do.
 Here, we look at the interest rates charged by some of the most affordable brokers in Switzerland.

-Saxo Bank does not offer clients access to lombard loans at this time.
+Saxo Bank does not offer clients access to Lombard loans at this time.
 The bank’s online trading service is currently one of the most affordable in Switzerland, as shown by the moneyland.ch online broker comparison.
-The PostFinance e-trading service is another popular online broker which does not currently grant lombard loans.
+The PostFinance e-trading service is another popular online broker which does not currently grant Lombard loans.

-Some banks make lombard loans available, but reserve this service for certain types of customers.
-For example, major Swiss bank UBS primarily provides lombard loans as part of its wealth management services.
+Some banks make Lombard loans available but reserve this service for certain types of customers.
+For example, major Swiss bank UBS primarily provides Lombard loans as part of its wealth management services.
 These loans are aimed at helping customers to achieve their investment goals or to finance investments, including stock market trades.
-The cost of lombard loans from UBS varies, as costs are tailored to fit individual banking relationships.
-As with most lombard loans, lines of credit for UBS lombard loans are based on the amount of securities deposited.
+The cost of Lombard loans from UBS varies, as costs are tailored to fit individual banking relationships.
+As with most Lombard loans, lines of credit for UBS Lombard loans are based on the amount of securities deposited.

-But because nobody can accurately predict whether the value of stocks and other market-based securities will rise or fall, using securities as collateral against a loan has a very real element of risk.
+Because nobody can accurately predict whether the value of stocks and other market-based securities will rise or fall, using securities as collateral against a loan has a very real element of risk.

 If you are an experienced trader, you are probably familiar with the risks associated with the stock market.
-As a new trader, on the other hand, you will want to avoid taking on lombard loans above what you can easily repay out of your own pocket without seriously impacting your finances.
+As a new trader, on the other hand, you will want to avoid taking on Lombard loans above what you can easily repay out of your own pocket should your collateral lose value.